-We are pleased and excited to announce that novelist and short story writer Jarred McGinnis has agreed to judge the Willesden Herald Short Story Competition 2022.
-An American abroad, his debut novel The Coward (Canongate, 2021) was a BBC Radio 2 Book Club recommendation.
+We’re delighted to announce that novelist and short story writer Jarred McGinnis has agreed to judge the Willesden Herald Short Story Competition 2022.
+An American abroad, his debut novel The Coward (Canongate, 2021) was a BBC2 national television “Between the Covers” recommendation.
 It is also about to be published in the US and in France, Italy and Spain later this year.
 He has many strings to his bow, including short fiction for BBC Radio 4 and much more besides, which you can read all about on his website.
 He is no stranger to our competition, having had a short story in New Short Stories 4.
-[Ed.]
+(Submit)

 July 2021: Spectacular debut novel by Jarred McGinnis, whose short story “Learning Stick” in New Short Stories 4 showed the brilliance that would eventually lead to Canongate publishing his novel The Coward.